EdinOmics/A-Python-Dash-App-and-cPanel-workflow-to-automate-metabolomics-data-analyses-and-visualisation/README.md

 If issues persist, contact edinomics@ed.ac.uk for assistance.

 ### Select your desired report
-Once logged in, you should see a list of reports for samples sent in to your group.
+Once logged in, you should see a list of reports for experiments performed by your group.
 Typically, there are two types of reports: Methods pages containing experimental details and Results where you can view your metabolomics data.

 ## View your metabolomics results
 To access your results, you simply need to select the samples groups or individual samples you wish to analyse and then select "Update form with data selection".